Sylvain-Bugat/RundeckMonitor/README.md

 	rundeck.monitor.api.version=10

-Optional rundeck rest API version to use
+Optional rundeck rest API version to use (11 cannot be used yet because of https://github.com/rundeck/rundeck-api-java-client/pull/12)

 ***

 ## Launch RundeckMonitor

-Just execute this jar file: `target/RundeckMonitor-1.0-SNAPSHOT-jar-with-dependencies.jar`.
+Just execute this jar file: `target/RundeckMonitor-1.2-SNAPSHOT-jar-with-dependencies.jar`.

 The tray icon can be in these colors: